sudoxnym/roomba_rest980/README.md

 The integration adds all the attributes that you would expect from [jeremywillans implementation](https://github.com/jeremywillans/ha-rest980-roomba), making it compatible with [the lovelace-roomba-vacuum-card](https://github.com/jeremywillans/lovelace-roomba-vacuum-card).

+You may see the code for this in [LegacyCompatibility.py](custom_components/roomba_rest980/LegacyCompatibility.py)

 ![Compatibility](img/compat.png)

 One minor issue is that the Vacuum entity only supports these states: